Gospel of the Ebionites: Composition

 Epiphanius begins his description of the gospel text (13.2b–3) with a quotation which has the apostle Matthew narrating directly to the reader.
 Jesus recalls how the twelve apostles were chosen and addresses Matthew in the second person as "you also Matthew".
 Although twelve apostles are mentioned, only eight are named.
 They are said to be chosen by Jesus, "for a testimony to Israel".
-The phrase "who chose us" has been interpreted as evidence that the text may be the lost Gospel of the Twelve mentioned by Origen.
+The phrase "he has chosen us" has been interpreted as evidence that the text may be the lost Gospel of the Twelve mentioned by Origen.
 However, the identification of the gospel text quoted by Epiphanius with this otherwise unknown gospel is disputed.
 The position of this quotation was tentatively assigned based on a parallel to the Synoptic Gospels.

 The fifth and sixth quotations (following Vielhauer & Strecker's order) are associated with a Christological controversy.
 The polemics of Epiphanius along with his quotations of the gospel text (in italics) are shown in parallel:

 The fifth quotation (14.5) appears to be a harmony of Matthew 12:47–48 and its Synoptic parallels.
 However, Jesus' final proclamation shows a closer agreement to 2 Clement 9:11 than any of the Synoptics.
 The unity of this quotation with the gospel text in Chapter 13 has been questioned.
 The command to abolish the sacrifices in the sixth quotation (16.5) is unparalleled in the Canonical Gospels, and it suggests a relationship to Matthew 5:17 ("I did not come to abolish the Law") that is echoed in the Clementine literature.

 Referring to a parallel passage in Luke 22:15, Epiphanius complains that the Ebionites have again falsified the gospel text:

 thereby making Jesus declare that he would not eat meat during the Passover.
 The immediate context suggests the possible attribution of the quotation to a Clementine source; however a linkage between the gospel fragments and the Clementine literature remains uncertain.